AhmadrezaGholami/Machine-Learning-Housing-Estimation/README.md

 ## <span style="color: #4CAF50;">Explore the training phase of  California Housing</span>

-You can see the training phase of **California Housing** in this link on GitHub:
+You can see the training phase of **California Housing** in this link on KAGGLE:

 [](https://www.kaggle.com/code/ahmadrezagholami2001/machine-learning-housing-estimation) [<span style="color: #2196F3;">View on KAGGLE</span>](https://www.kaggle.com/code/ahmadrezagholami2001/machine-learning-housing-estimation)